 Alexis French, PhD

 Dr. French obtained her PhD in Clinical Psychology from American University.
 She is currently a Clinical Associate at Duke University Medical Center where she provides clinical services to youth and their families and is involved in several research projects within the university.
 Dr. French’s research interests include the evaluation of early childhood mental health interventions and pediatric mental health initiatives aimed at decreasing health disparities and improving access to care.
-As a NC-PAL team member, she supports program evaluation efforts for both the pediatric and perinatal projects.
+Within NC-PAL, she supports program evaluation efforts for both the pediatric and perinatal projects.
 For fun, she enjoys hiking with her two dogs.

 Naomi Davis, PhD